CiMillan/data-science-python/README.md

     - counts of each gender (only available for NYC and Chicago)
     - earliest, most recent, most common year of birth (only available for NYC and Chicago)

+## Credits

+Udacity Nanodegree Program - Programming for Data Science with Python